Karl Bilimoria, MD, MS

 Dr. Rajaram completed his undergraduate education at Washington University in St. Louis, MO, and his medical education at Vanderbilt University School of Medicine in Nashville, TN.
 His future career plans include pursuing a fellowship in thoracic surgery and becoming an academic surgeon with a research platform dedicated to health services and outcomes research.

 Elizabeth Berger, MD

-Dr. Berger is a second year ACS Clinical Scholar-in-Residence with a specific interest in breast cancer research and outcomes.
+Dr. Berger was an ACS Clinical Scholar-in-Residence from 2014 to 2016.
+Her focus at the ACS was in breast cancer research and outcomes.
 She is also a general surgery resident at Loyola University Chicago.
-She is currently working with the NCDB to evaluate recent trends of nodal dissection in early staged breast cancer after breast conservation and systemic therapy.
-Additionally, she is interested in the adoption and success of quality measures for improving care in breast cancer and is working closely with the NAPBC to evaluate outcomes of accredited centers.
+While at the College, we worked with the NCDB to evaluate recent trends of nodal dissection in early staged breast cancer after breast conservation and systemic therapy.
+Additionally, she assisted with the adoption and success of quality measures for improving care in breast cancer and worked closely with the NAPBC to evaluate outcomes of accredited centers.
 She is also collaborating on a longer-term project that is evaluating the effectiveness of routine surveillance versus symptom-based imaging on the detection of recurrence in breast cancer.
-Along with her other projects, she is working with Dr. Bilimoria on the Illinois State Quality Improvement Collaborative with a focus on the educational component within each hospital and how to most effectively implement quality and process improvement education.
-In conjunction with her research at the College, she is completing a master’s degree in Health Services and Outcomes Research at Northwestern University.
+Along with her other projects, she also worked with Dr. Bilimoria on the Illinois State Quality Improvement Collaborative with a focus on the educational component within each hospital and how to most effectively implement quality and process improvement education.
+While at the ACS, she completed a master’s degree in Health Services and Outcomes Research at Northwestern University.

 Julia Berian, MD